Nordine Assami

-Nordine Assami (born 24 July 1987 in Marseille) is a retired French-Algerian professional football player and current manager of SC Air Bel's U16 team.
+Nordine Assami (born 24 July 1987) is a retired French-Algerian professional football player and current manager of SC Air Bel's U16 team.

 Club career

 On 29 June 2011 Assami signed a two-year contract with Algerian Ligue Professionnelle 1 club JS Kabylie.
 He returned to France in the summer 2012, joining GS Consolat.

 Coaching career

 In the summer 2019, Assami became the manager of SC Air Bel's U16 team.